knivnia/knivnia/README.md

 ### Hi 👋

-My name is Kseniia, I live in Dublin and I'm a newbie developer.
+My name is Kseniia, I'm a newbie developer and I live in Dublin.
 I finished "Python Developer" program at Yandex and ready for a full-time job.